ibexa/documentation-developer/docs/guide/catalog/create_product_code_generator.md

 # Create custom product code generator strategy

-Product code generator strategies control what product variant code are generated.
+Product code generator strategies control what product variant codes are generated.

 Besides the [built-in](catalog_configuration.md#code-generation-strategy) strategies, you can create your own ones.

 A code generator strategy must implement `Ibexa\Contracts\ProductCatalog\Local\CodeGenerator\CodeGeneratorInterface`.

-The following example shows how to add a generator strategy that creates code based on the product base code and an incremental index number.
+The following example shows how to add a generator strategy that creates code, based on the product base code and an incremental index number.

 First, create the generator strategy class: